RubixML/ML/README.md

 ```

 ### Extra Tree Regressor
-An Extremely Randomized Regression Tree, Extra Trees differ from standard Regression Trees in that they choose a random split drawn from a set max features, rather than the *best* split.
-When max features is set to 1 this amounts to building a totally random tree.
-Extra Tree can be used in an Ensemble, such as [Gradient Boost](#gradient-boost) or [Bootstrap Aggregator](#bootstrap-aggregator), or by itself, however, it is generally considered a *weak learner* by itself.
+An *Extremely Randomized* Regression Tree, these trees differ from standard [Regression Trees](#regression-tree) in that they choose a split drawn from a set random set determined by max features, rather than searching the entire column.

+> **Note**: Decision tree based algorithms can handle both categorical and continuous features at the same time.

 ##### Supervised | Learner | Verbose | Persistable

-##### Parameters:
+#### Parameters:
 | # | Param | Default | Type | Description |
 |--|--|--|--|--|
 | 1 | max depth | PHP_INT_MAX | int | The maximum depth of a branch that is allowed. |